Act I · The Grove

 Gale watches me expectantly.

-What have I done.
+By the gods… what have I done.

 I take a moment to ease the tension in my shoulders.
 "Of course.
 I'm happy to share."

-He quickly dices the sausage and Nettie meat tossing it in a cook pot, along with chopped cabbage and a few scrounged carrots.
+He quickly dices the sausage and Nettie meat, tossing it in a cook pot, along with chopped cabbage and a few scrounged carrots.
 The smell of the stew feels nostalgic.

 Astarion steps out of his tent and sniffs the air.
 Something happens with his face that I can't quite register.
 He pulls his lips in, as if holding back a laugh.
 "I think I'm going to go for a walk."